Racist abuse of Indian players mars Sydney Test; CA apologises, ICC seeks report | Sports-Games

-Indian cricketers, especially pacer Mohammed Siraj, endured racist slurs for a second successive day in the third Test against Australia here, causing a brief halt in fourth day's play, expulsion of some spectators from the ground and an all-round condemnation of the incidents.
+Indian cricketers, especially pacer Mohammed Siraj, endured racist slurs from the crowd for a second successive day in the third Test against Australia in Sydney, causing a brief halt in the fourth day's play, expulsion of some spectators from the ground and an all-round condemnation of the incidents.

 Siraj, still grieving the death of his father a little over a month ago, was called a ''Brown Dog'' and ''Big Monkey'' from the SCG stands, BCCI sources told PTI.